DotNetAnalyzers/PropertyChangedAnalyzers/documentation/INPC006_b.md

 # INPC006_b
-## Check if value is different using object.Equals before notifying.
+## Check if value is different using object.Equals before notifying

 | Topic    | Value
 | :--      | :--